NHSDigital/integration-adaptor-mhs/mhs/mhs-adaptor-dev-notes.md

 [here](https://htmlpreview.github.io/?https://github.com/nhsconnect/integration-adaptors/blob/develop/mhs/outbound/openapi-docs.html).

 ### Environment Variables
 MHS takes a number of environment variables when it is run.
-These are:
+Some of the variables are environment specific (OpenTest, PTL and if necessary the Fakespine).
+You can find more information on environment config values in the [OpenTest](https://digital.nhs.uk/services/spine/open-access-test-environment-for-spine-opentest) and [Path To Live](https://digital.nhs.uk/services/path-to-live-environments) portal pages.
+The list of environment variables are:
 * `MHS_LOG_LEVEL` This is required to be set to one of: `INFO`, `WARNING`, `ERROR` or `CRITICAL`, where `INFO` displays the most logs and `CRITICAL` displays the least.
 Note: Setting this value to one of the more detailed 'standard' Python log levels (such as `DEBUG` or `NOTSET`) may result in the libraries used by this application logging details that